mandelsoft/kubelink/README.md

 Here the [rbac roles and service account](examples/20-rbac.yaml) must be deployed.
-The [crd](examples/10-crds.yaml) will automatically be deployed by the controller manager but can also be deployed manually (ATTENTION: no autdo update possible if manually deployed).
+The [crd](examples/10-crds.yaml) will automatically be deployed by the controller manager but can also be deployed manually (ATTENTION: no auto update possible if manually deployed).

 The [certificate request](examples/kubelink1/30-cert.yaml) is optional and is specific to the dedicated cluster.
 Here two folders are provided